wli97/Clinial-waiting-time/README.md

 		- Technique used to reduce overfitting
 		- Partition data into training and validation/test set, repeat training with different partitions
 	1. Boosting
-		- **Ensemble method** (multiple learning algorithms used to obtain better performance than could be obtained from any of the constituent learning algorithms alone) to reduce
+		- **Ensemble method** (multiple learning algorithms used to obtain better performance than could be obtained from any of the constituent learning algorithms alone) to reduce bias and variance.
+		- Converts a set of **weak learners** (classifier only slightly correlated with the true classification (better than random guessing)) into a **single strong learner** (arbitrarily well-correlated with the true classification)
+	1. AdaBoost (Adaptive Boosting)
+		- Ensemble method
+		- Outputs of weak learners are combined into a weighted sum as the final output of the boosted classifier
+		- Adopts by adjusting the weights of incorrectly classified instances so the subsequent classifiers focus more on difficult cases
+		- Sensitive to noisy data and outliers
+	1. Bagging (Bootstrap aggregating)
+		- For reducing variance
+		- Base regressors are fitted on random subsets of the original dataset and the individual predictions are aggregated to form a final prediction
+- Models (using sklearn):
+	1. Linear Regression:
+		- Fits a line to the dataset
+		- Simple and fast, but overly simplistic for most problems
+	1. Decision Tree:
+		- Divides input space by trying different split points and choosing the best split with the best (lowest) cost (MSE)
+		- Best tree depth found to be 2, makes use of only the previous average arrival time
+	1. Neural Network:
+		- Sigmoid function: 1/(1+e^(-z)) where z = (w_i)(a_i) + bias
+		- When weights are too large (positive or negative), z tends to be large as well, driving the output of the sigmoid to the far left (0) or far right (1).
+These are saturation regions where the gradient/derivative is too small, slowing down learning.
+Learning slows down when the gradient is small, because the weight upgrade of the network at each iteration is directly proportional to the gradient magnitude.